diasutsman/cloud-gallery/docs/privacy-policy.md

 ### Introduction

 Canopas Software LLP ("Canopas," "we," "us," or "our") respects your privacy.
-This Privacy Policy describes how we collect, use, and protect information related to your use of our mobile application, Cloud Gallery.
+This Privacy Policy describes how we collect, use, and protect information related to your use of our mobile application, Lock & Key.

 ### Information We Collect